flipcoder/rampage/README.md

 ```

 If your computer crashes while a folder is rampaged, you will only lose unwritten RAM changes.
-The original HD version is stored at .<folder-name>.rpg. as a backup.
+The original HD version is stored at *.FOLDER.rpg*. as a backup.
 The broken symlink in its
 place may be safely deleted.

 Right now, folders are rampaged on a folder-name-basis.